 You can use one of many eCommerce platforms that bring together buyers and sellers of handmade goods, including handmade jewelry.

-Using this kind of platforms mean you don’t have to set up your own payment system, you don’t have to deal with accepting and processing payments, you don’t have to deal with maintaining the site.
+Using this kind of platform means you don’t have to set up your own payment system, you don’t have to deal with accepting and processing payments, you don’t have to deal with maintaining the site.

-And perhaps the biggest bonus is getting your arts in font of hundreds and thousands of potential customers without spending a penny on advertising.
+And perhaps the biggest bonus is getting your arts in front of hundreds and thousands of potential customers without spending a penny on advertising.

 You see, these sites are already big and famous.